fossasia/wp-rotatingtweets/readme.txt

 You can do this by going to the `rotatingtweets/css` directory and renaming `yourstyle-sample.css` to `yourstyle.css`.
 This displays a Twitter bird to the left of your tweets.
 Any CSS you put into `yourstyle.css` won't be overwritten when the plug-in is upgraded to the latest version.

 == Upgrade notice ==
-= 0.620 =
+= 0.621 =
 Option to show links in a new window.
+Fixed timezone problem.

 == Changelog ==
+= 0.621 =
+Fixed timezone problem.

 = 0.620 =
 Added option to show links in a new window
 Fix problem with selection of 20 second rotating speed.